hacdias/hacdias.com/content/posts/2025/07/19/tracking-train-rides/index.md

 categories:
   - writings
 tags:
-  - Trains
+  - trains
-  - Tracking
+  - tracking
-  - Transit
+  - transit
 ---

 It is no secret that I enjoy tracking things, whether it is books I [read](/readings/), things I [watched](/watches/), or places I have [been](/trips/).
 When I travel, I track my flights, and that is, as far as I know, something a lot of people do.
 It also means that there are many tools out there for it.
 But when it comes to trains, I have never found a very reliable solution... until now!